-Re: THE ACLU AND THE LEADERSHIP CONFERENCE URGE YOU TO SUPPORT S.756, THE FIRST STEP Act
+Re: THE ACLU AND THE LEADERSHIP CONFERENCE SUPPORT S.756, and URGE YOU to VOTE YES ON CLOTURE and NO ON ALL AMENDMENTS

-Dear Speaker Ryan and Minority Leader Pelosi,
+Dear Majority Leader McConnell and Minority Leader Schumer,

-On behalf of the American Civil Liberties Union (ACLU) and The Leadership Conference on Civil and Human Rights, we write to urge you to vote YES on S. 756, the FIRST STEP Act.
+On behalf of the American Civil Liberties Union (ACLU) and The Leadership Conference on Civil and Human Rights, we write to urge you to vote YES on cloture for S. 756, the FIRST STEP Act, and NO on all amendments.
 This legislation is a next step towards desperately needed federal criminal justice reform, but for all its benefits, much more needs to be done.
 The inclusion of concrete sentencing reforms in the new and improved Senate version of the FIRST STEP Act is a modest improvement, but many people will be left in prison to serve long draconian sentences because some provisions of the legislation are not retroactive.
 The revised FIRST STEP Act, however, is not without problems.
 The bill continues to exclude individuals from benefiting from some provisions based solely on their prior offenses, namely citizenship and immigration status, as well as certain prior drug convictions and their "risk score" as determined by a discriminatory risk assessment system.
-While these concerns remain a priority for our organizations and we will advocate for improvements in the future, ultimately the improvements to the federal sentencing scheme will have a net positive impact on the lives of some of the people harmed by our broken justice system and we urge you to vote YES on S. 756.
+While these concerns remain a priority for our organizations and we will advocate for improvements in the future, ultimately the improvements to the federal sentencing scheme will have a net positive impact on the lives of some of the people harmed by our broken justice system and we urge you to vote YES on cloture and vote NO on all amendments to the bill.
 The ACLU and The Leadership Conference will include your votes on our updated voting scorecards for the 115th Congress.

 Over the past four to five decades, U.S. criminal justice policies have driven an increase in incarceration rates that is unprecedented in this country and unmatched elsewhere in the world.
 Our country has over 20 percenti of the world's incarcerated individuals, despite having less than five percentii of the world's population.
-In 2015, the U.S. Justice Department's Bureau of Justice Statistics estimated that 6.7 million personsiii were involved in the adult correctional systems in this country and almost 2.2 million^{iv} were in prisons or jail.
+In 2015, the U.S. Justice Department's Bureau of Justice Statistics estimated that 6.7 million personsiii were involved in the adult correctional systems in this country and almost 2.2 million^{iv} were in prions or jail.
 More than 180,000^v of these people are in federal prison, almost half of whom are there for drug offenses.^{vi}

 The most recent data indicate that the United States spends almost \$81 billion per year^{vii} on corrections systems - prisons, jails, parole, and probation - and this figure does not include the costs of policing and court systems.
 The cost of the federal Bureau of Prisons (BOP) accounts for nearly a third of the Department of Justice's discretionary budget.
-Federal incarceration has become one of our nation's biggest expenditures, swallowing the budget of federal law enforcement.^{viii} It costs more than \$36,000 a year to house just one federal inmate, almost four times the average yearly cost of tuition at a public university.^{ix}
+Federal incarceration has become one of our nation's biggest expenditures, swallowing the budget of federal law enforcement.
+Viii It costs more than \$36,000 a year to house just one federal inmate, almost four times the average yearly cost of tuition at a public university. ix